gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

 ### Recommendations
 If you're new to building software, `don't try this tutorial on a setup you use for your daily work`.
 Every system is unique and even if you follow each step correctly in this tutorial, building software from scratch is always bonded to system sensitive tasks and can easily mess around with your live system.

-Alternatively we recommend you to directly use our [Valhalla docker tutorial](foo) or run this tutorial in a freshly installed [Ubuntu 18.04 with Virtual Box](https://linuxhint.com/install_ubuntu_18-04_virtualbox/).
+Alternatively we recommend you to directly use our [How to setup and run Valhalla on Ubuntu 18.04 in Docker](https://github.com/gis-ops/tutorials/blob/master/valhalla/Valhalla_setup_run_docker.md) or run this tutorial in a freshly installed [Ubuntu 18.04 with Virtual Box](https://linuxhint.com/install_ubuntu_18-04_virtualbox/).

 ### After the tutorial:
 If you already have a running version of Valhalla and want to learn more, head over to our tutorial on [How to configure and run Valhalla on Ubuntu 18.04](https://github.com/gis-ops/tutorials/blob/master/valhalla/Valhalla_configure_use_local.md).